mahirp22/Sentiment-Analysis-Amazon-Reviews/README.md

 This project strengthened my understanding of both data analysis and natural language processing concepts.

 ### AI & Machine Learning
-- Applied machine learning and NLP techniques to build an AI system that learns sentiment patterns from text data.
+- Applied machine learning and NLP techniques to build an AI system that learns sentiment patterns from text data
+- Built an AI classifier model trained on textual features to predict sentiment categories

 ### 🧠 Text Preprocessing & NLP
 - Learned how raw text must be cleaned and normalized before analysis